cloudnode-pro/ratelimit/README.template.md

 If you want to reset the rate limit after a successful login, call [`rateLimit.reset(username)`](#ratelimitresetsource).

+To prevent building-up of memory usage, you should call [`RateLimit.cleanup()`](#static-method-ratelimitcleanupname) periodically.
+This will remove rate limits that have not been used for a while.

 # Documentation
 <details open>
 	<summary>Table of contents</summary>